 Maintenance requirements for rain barrels are minimal and consist only of inspecting the unit as a whole and any of its constituent parts and accessories twice a year.
 The following components should be routinely inspected and either repaired or replaced as needed:

-• Roof catchment, to ensure that trash and particulate matter are not entering the gutter and downspout to the rain barrel.
+Roof catchment, to ensure that trash and particulate matter are not entering the gutter and downspout to the rain barrel.

-• Gutters, to ensure that no leaks or obstructions
+Gutters, to ensure that no leaks or obstructions are occurring.

-are occurring.

-• Downspouts, to assure that no leaks or obstructions are occurring.
+Downspouts, to assure that no leaks or obstructions are occurring.

-• Entrance at rain barrel, to ensure that there are no obstructions and/or leaks occurring.
+Entrance at rain barrel, to ensure that there are no obstructions and/or leaks occurring.

-• Rain barrel, to check for potential leaks, including barrel top and seal.
+Rain barrel, to check for potential leaks, including barrel top and seal.

-• Runoff / overflow pipe, to check that overflow is draining in non-erosive manner.
+Runoff / overflow pipe, to check that overflow is draining in non-erosive manner.

-• Spigot, to ensure that it is functioning correctly.
+Spigot, to ensure that it is functioning correctly.

-• Any accessories, such as rain diverter, soaker hose, linking kit, and additional guttering.
+Any accessories, such as rain diverter, soaker hose, linking kit, and additional guttering.

-• Apply larvicides in strict accordance with all Mass.
+Apply larvicides in strict accordance with all Mass.

 Department of Agricultural Resources Pesticide